ligato/docs/docs/tutorials/07_vpp-connection.md

 vpp#
 ```

-This output shows you that the MAC address is set to the value defined in the binary API call.
+This output shows you that the MAC address equals the value defined in the binary API call.

 #### 3. Asynchronous VPP call

 In this section, you will configure several loopback interfaces asynchronously.
-You won't process API calls one-by-one, but rather put all request messages out at once and then process the replies later.
+You won't process API calls one-by-one, but rather put all request messages out at once, and then process the replies later.

 Start with another method and prepare two more requests.
 Use different MAC addresses:
 ```go